XM291

 The XM291 Advanced Tank Cannon (ATAC) is an American experimental 120 or 140 mm smoothbore tank cannon.
-It started development in 1991 as a way to substantially increase the performance of tank cannons against the perceived threat of future Soviet main battle tanks.
-It can be used in two configurations, one in 140 mm and one in 120 mm electrothermal-chemical technology (ETC).
+It started development in 1991 as a way to substantially increase the performance of tank cannons against the perceived threat of future Russian main battle tanks.
+It can be used in two configurations, one in 120 mm and one in 140 mm electrothermal-chemical technology (ETC).
 The XM291 was the first cannon to incorporate a system that counteracted the vibrations in the barrel caused by the tank moving over terrain, using the dynamically tuned shroud (DTS).

 While it was originally developed for the Block III tank, development of the Block III was halted while the XM291 saw continuous development and was used on other testbeds such as the CATTB and the M1 Thumper.